 Instagram provides the ideal place for your audience to learn more about your brand.
 Every photo is an opportunity for your audience to get to know you better.
 It could be a photo of your team that shows how diverse and inclusive your brand is.
 It could be a photo featuring a cause for which your brand is passionate.
-It could even be a photo that shows the wacky and fun side of your brand.
+It could even be an image that shows the wacky and fun side of your brand.

 The bottom line is that every Instagram post gives your audience a small taste of who you are and why they should use and trust you.
 This feeds into the very goals of PR and marketing.

 Let's look at how you can create a PR and marketing strategy for Instagram that helps you to reach your goals.

 10 Ways to Power Up Your Instagram PR & Marketing Strategy

 Now it's your job to dig deeper.
 Discover more about your target audience.
 What are they interested in learning?
 What type of content in your industry gets the most likes and comments?
 Understanding this will help you attract your target audience to your brand.